Compare SteelSeries Apex Pro Gen 3 vs HyperX Alloy Origins

 Product 1: SteelSeries Apex Pro Gen 3

-Responsiveness was one of the strongest points, with reviewers repeatedly describing inputs as accurate, fast, and able to keep up with quick keystrokes.
+Responsiveness was one of the strongest themes, with multiple reviewers saying inputs felt immediate and kept up with fast keystrokes.

 Product 2: HyperX Alloy Origins